-Columbus is a very complex suite of many independent programs, each with own input files which are strongly inter-dependent.
-Hence, Sharc does not come with an input preparation tool like molpro_input.py or molcas_input.py.
+COLUMBUS is a very complex suite of many independent programs, each with own input files which are strongly inter-dependent.
+Hence, Sharc does not come with an input preparation tool like molpro\input.py section 6.4 (p.
+62) in the manual or molcas\input.py.
 Instead, users should use Columbus' interactive input facility, colinp.
 Users who are new to Columbus should first work through the Columbus main tutorial and the Columbus online documentation before starting to work with the Sharc-Columbus interface.